Unilever Five Forces Analysis & Recommendations (Porter Model)

 Substitutes can reduce Unilever’s revenues and the competitive strength of the company in the consumer goods industry.
 The impact of substitution is determined in this section of the Five Forces analysis.
 In Unilever’s case, the following external factors are responsible for the weak force of the threat of substitution:

-• Low switching costs (strong force)
+• Consumers’ low switching costs (strong force)

 • Low substitute availability (weak force)